FFmpeg/FFV1/ffv1.md

 AART:          Q_(3)[L - l]  +
 AART:          Q_(4)[T - t]

-If `context >= 0` then `context` is used and the difference between the `Sample` and its predicted value is encoded as is, else `-context` is used and the difference between the `Sample` and its predicted value is encoded with a flipped sign.
+If `context >= 0` then `context` is used and the difference between the Sample and its predicted value is encoded as is, else `-context` is used and the difference between the Sample and its predicted value is encoded with a flipped sign.

 ## Quantization Table Set Indexes

-For each `Plane` of each slice, a Quantization Table Set is selected from an index:
+For each Plane of each slice, a Quantization Table Set is selected from an index:

-- For Y `Plane`, `quant_table_set_index[ 0 ]` index is used
+- For Y Plane, `quant_table_set_index[ 0 ]` index is used
-- For Cb and Cr `Planes`, `quant_table_set_index[ 1 ]` index is used
+- For Cb and Cr Planes, `quant_table_set_index[ 1 ]` index is used
-- For extra `Plane`, `quant_table_set_index[ (version <= 3 || chroma_planes) ?
+- For extra Plane, `quant_table_set_index[ (version <= 3 || chroma_planes) ?
 2 : 1 ]` index is used

-Background: in first implementations of FFV1 bitstream, the index for Cb and Cr `Planes` was stored even if it is not used (chroma_planes set to 0), this index is kept for `version` <= 3 in order to keep compatibility with FFV1 bitstreams in the wild.
+Background: in first implementations of FFV1 bitstream, the index for Cb and Cr Planes was stored even if it is not used (chroma_planes set to 0), this index is kept for `version` <= 3 in order to keep compatibility with FFV1 bitstreams in the wild.

 ## Color spaces

 FFV1 supports several color spaces.
-The count of allowed coded planes and the meaning of the extra `Plane` are determined by the selected color space.
+The count of allowed coded planes and the meaning of the extra Plane are determined by the selected color space.

 The FFV1 bitstream interleaves data in an order determined by the color space.
-In YCbCr for each `Plane`, each `Line` is coded from top to bottom and for each `Line`, each `Sample` is coded from left to right.
-In JPEG2000-RCT for each `Line` from top to bottom, each `Plane` is coded and for each `Plane`, each `Sample` is encoded from left to right.
+In YCbCr for each Plane, each Line is coded from top to bottom and for each Line, each Sample is coded from left to right.
+In JPEG2000-RCT for each Line from top to bottom, each Plane is coded and for each Plane, each Sample is encoded from left to right.

 ### YCbCr

-This color space allows 1 to 4 `Planes`.
+This color space allows 1 to 4 Planes.

-The Cb and Cr `Planes` are optional, but if used then MUST be used together.
-Omitting the Cb and Cr `Planes` codes the frames in grayscale without color data.
+The Cb and Cr Planes are optional, but if used then MUST be used together.
+Omitting the Cb and Cr Planes codes the frames in grayscale without color data.

-An optional transparency `Plane` can be used to code transparency data.
+An optional transparency Plane can be used to code transparency data.

-An FFV1 `Frame` using YCbCr MUST use one of the following arrangements:
+An FFV1 Frame using YCbCr MUST use one of the following arrangements:

 - Y
 - Y, Transparency
 - Y, Cb, Cr
 - Y, Cb, Cr, Transparency

-The Y `Plane` MUST be coded first.
-If the Cb and Cr `Planes` are used then they MUST be coded after the Y `Plane`.
-If a transparency `Plane` is used, then it MUST be coded last.
+The Y Plane MUST be coded first.
+If the Cb and Cr Planes are used then they MUST be coded after the Y Plane.
+If a transparency Plane is used, then it MUST be coded last.

 ### RGB

-This color space allows 3 or 4 `Planes`.
+This color space allows 3 or 4 Planes.

-An optional transparency `Plane` can be used to code transparency data.
+An optional transparency Plane can be used to code transparency data.

-JPEG2000-RCT is a Reversible Color Transform that codes RGB (red, green, blue) `Planes` losslessly in a modified YCbCr color space [@!ISO.15444-1.2016].
+JPEG2000-RCT is a Reversible Color Transform that codes RGB (red, green, blue) Planes losslessly in a modified YCbCr color space [@!ISO.15444-1.2016].
 Reversible Pixel transformations between YCbCr and RGB use the following formulae.

 SVGI:!---
 SVGI:![svg](rgb1.svg "rgb 1")